bloomreach/experience-react-sdk/README.md

 ## Release notes

+### Version 0.5.2
+- Fixed bug with query string affecting on the path parsing.

 ### Version 0.5.1
 - Fixed bug with preview update on the component properties dialog changes;
 - Fixed bug with preview update on save/discard changes from the component properties dialog;